Hydration, Moisturization, Dryness Reduction, Flakiness Reduction, D Squame and Scaliness

 - Provides a protective barrier for the skin

 Moisturization represents both something that can be measured immediately and compared to baseline as well as something that can be measured over time.

-Additionally, skin can be measured for hydration through dielectric properties such as capacitance via Corneometer or Novameter, and then there are products which can help to retain moisture overtime.
+Additionally, skin can be measured for hydration through dielectric properties such as capacitance via Corneometer or Novameter, and then there are products that can help to retain moisture over time.

 Film Forming Capabilities and Barrier Protection

 Retaining the skin’s moisture can be accomplished when a product forms a protective barrier or a film over the stratum corneum.

 Analyzing the rate of evaporation via Tewameter as a function of relative humidity and temperature is a great way of proving that a product is indeed forming a barrier.